Jeebo17/Jeebo17/README.md

-# Hi, I'm Nathan
+Hi, I’m Nathan 👋

-**Software Developer | Computer Science & Mathematics Undergraduate**
+I’m a software developer and a Computer Science & Mathematics undergraduate at the University of Bath.
-🎓 University of Bath (MComp Hons, 2024–2029) - *Predicted First Class*

----

-## 👋 About Me

-I am a Computer Science and Mathematics undergraduate with strong experience in **app development**, **algorithmic problem-solving**, and **competitive programming**.
-I enjoy working at the intersection of **theory and practice**, applying rigorous mathematical reasoning to real-world software and AI systems.
+I enjoy building well-structured software, solving algorithmic problems, and applying mathematical reasoning to machine learning and AI systems.

+I’ve led frontend development in university software engineering projects, competed in national programming contests, and co-founded a startup developing production-ready applications used by international clients.

 ---